 How We Made This Ranking

-As in our other Big Deal Lists, where we looked at the most exciting places and happiest places, we based our rankings on some serious data.
+As in our other Big Deal Lists, where we looked at the most exciting places and happiest places, we based our rankings on some serious data about North Dakota.
 Yes, as with liberty and union, Movoto and stats are “one and inseparable.”
 In order to get that ever-important data, we took numbers from the U.S. Census (2010) and business listings, covering seven different criteria, and applied them to the 22 places in North Dakota with populations over 2,000.
 Those criteria were:

 - Total amenities

 - Quality of life (cost of living, median home price, median rent, median household income, and student-to-teacher ratio)